sftcd/happykey/README.md

 built against a master/tip version of OpenSSL such as my fork.)

 - Started coding up draft-05 of HPKE on 20200810
-- Got my first set of test vectors validating, but only 6 of 'em so far.
-(See ``tvtest.sh`` output - 90 tests fail and 86 don't seem to match a test vector.)
+- Got more test vectors validating, after the x-coord fix to the spec and when I fixed the KDF being used with the KEM.
+See ``tvtest.sh`` output - 24 tests pass, 72 fail as of now (all the auth/psk/pskauth ones) and 84 don't match a test vector.
-- All 480 local tests (``./alltest.sh``) are back working.
+- All 480 local tests (``./alltest.sh``) are working.

 On 20200121, I started to integrate this into a guess as to what the next ESNI draft (version -06) might involve.
 That needed a couple of minor changes so I